Philcoin Self Reported Market Capitalization Achieves $244.61 Million (PHL)

-Philcoin (PHL) traded up 17.5% against the dollar during the 1-day period ending at 9:00 AM E.T. on April 13th.
-Philcoin has a market capitalization of $244.61 million and approximately $164,302.87 worth of Philcoin was traded on exchanges in the last 24 hours.
-Over the last seven days, Philcoin has traded up 39.7% against the dollar.
-One Philcoin token can currently be purchased for approximately $0.0145 or 0.00000048 BTC on major exchanges.
+Philcoin (PHL) traded 0.5% higher against the US dollar during the twenty-four hour period ending at 22:00 PM ET on April 17th.
+One Philcoin token can currently be bought for $0.0136 or 0.00000046 BTC on major cryptocurrency exchanges.
+In the last seven days, Philcoin has traded 0.7% higher against the US dollar.
+Philcoin has a total market capitalization of $244.61 million and approximately $109,789.00 worth of Philcoin was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.